Community Programs

 As they get older, it can be a challenge for kids to get enough daily activity.
 This can be due to:

-In spite of these barriers, parents can teach a love of physical activity and help their kids fit it into their daily lives.
+In spite of these barriers, parents can teach their kids a love of physical activity and help them fit it into their daily lives.
 Doing so can set healthy patterns that will last into adulthood.
-Organized sports are a great way to keep kids interested, actively engaged, and teach them teamwork.
+Organized sports are a great way to keep kids interested and actively engaged while teaching them teamwork.

 Benefits of Being Active